Two surveyor construction workers wearing orange surveyor safety vests consulting on a construction site

 Check the Classification

-Depending on the conditions of a construction site, workers have to wear vests based on the requirements set by the American National Standards.
+Depending on the conditions of a construction survey site, workers have to wear vests based on the requirements set by the American National Standards.
 Vests are categorized into Class 1, Class 2, and Class 3 categories, with each one being suitable for different types of conditions.

 • Class 1 safety vest: Most suitable for construction work in low-traffic areas, usually with a speed limit of less than 25mph.
 Vests can be either orange or yellow, but they also need to have reflective tapes covering about 155 square inches of the vest.
 The tape on the reflective safety vest also needs to go around the shoulders and over the middle section.